Skip to main content

 • 50% staking share: platform gets 25%, creator gets 37.5%, stakers get 37.5%.

-Staking can be turned on at launch or any time after.
-The staking share can go up, but it can never come back down.
+Creator-side allocation shares can be set at launch and increased later.
+They can go up, but they can never come back down.

 How distributions work